Paulmburu/GithubLite/README.md

 # GithubLite

-Github case study using Android Architecture Components, in 100% Kotlin, using Android Jetpack Components.
+Developed using Android Architecture Components, in 100% Kotlin, using Android Jetpack Components.

 ## Development Environment